 I think the Joiners Shop seems to be a little bit more “humble” than The Bastle stone cottage, but still charming.

-I’ve put together a boutique of charming cottage times to get this look!
+I’ve put together a boutique of charming cottage items to get this look!
 (Please note that this boutique includes affiliate links.
 A small commission is paid on purchases, at no extra cost to the buyer.
 This goes to help support this blog.
 Thank you!).